 The concentration in Information Security and Assurance is the first of its kind at a public institution in Hawaiʻi and the Pacific.
-In response to national and state needs for graduates with education in information security, the University of Hawaiʻi – West Oʻahu, in cooperation with University of Hawaiʻi Community Colleges, state and federal law enforcement agencies, state security officials, and local businesses, developed an expansive security education program covering a wide variety of technical and managerial aspects within the field.
+UH West Oʻahu, in cooperation with University of Hawaiʻi Community Colleges, state and federal law enforcement agencies, state security officials, and local businesses, developed an expansive security education program covering a wide variety of technical and managerial aspects within the field.

-UH West Oʻahuʻs Bachelor of Applied Science degree with a concentration in Information Security and Assurance (BAS-ISA) – also known as cyber security – offers a four-year program and several pathway programs in partnership with Honolulu Community College’s associate’s degree program in Computing, Electronics and Networking Technologies (CENT); Leeward Community College’s associate’s degree program in Information and Computer Science (ICS); Kapiʻolani Community College’s associate’s degree program in Information Technology (IT); and Windward Community Collegeʻs associateʻs degree program in Information and Communication Technology (ICT) to provide graduates with a high-level management education and cutting-edge technical courses to succeed in cyber career fields.
+UH West Oʻahu offers a four-year program and several pathway programs in partnership with Honolulu Community College’s associate’s degree program in Computing, Security, and Networking Technology (CSNT); Leeward Community College’s associate’s degree program in Information and Computer Science (ICS); and Windward Community Collegeʻs associateʻs degree program in Information and Communication Technology (ICT) to provide graduates with a high-level management education and cutting-edge technical courses to succeed in cyber career fields.
 Students generally complete all coursework at the UH West Oʻahu campus or sequentially complete the associate’s degree at the community college level, earning automatic acceptance into the bachelor’s degree program.